 That informal application was put on hold by the Privy Council in the summer of 2015 when Sir Stuart Etherington and his panel started their review of charity fundraising.
-Subsequently we were told that we it would be on hold until we delivered against the recommendations set out in that review.
+Subsequently, we were told that we would be on hold until we delivered against the recommendations set out in that review.

 Since then, the IoF has fully supported, and delivered against, the recommendations of the Etherington Review, including merging with the Public Fundraising Regulatory Association in 2016 to create a single membership body for the fundraising community.

-We supported the establishment and set up of the Fundraising Regulator, and transferred the Code of Fundraising Practice to it.
+We supported the establishment and set up the Fundraising Regulator, and transferred the Code of Fundraising Practice to it.
 We continue to work collaboratively with the Fundraising Regulator, the Scottish Fundraising Standards Panel, the Charity Commission for England and Wales, OSCR (the Scottish Charity Regulator) and the Charity Commission for Northern Ireland to ensure fundraising is undertaken in a legal, open, honest and respectful manner.

 Opportunity to submit a formal petition

 In 2018, following discussions with Sir Stuart Etherington, the Fundraising Regulator and government officials we began discussions again with the Privy Council, and in January 2019 were granted permission to proceed with a formal petition for chartered status.
 We are now proceeding with that formal petition.
 The full process can be understood here.